Book Online or Call (888) 882-4156

-Jamestown Settlement and Yorktown Victory Center
+Jamestown Settlement and American Revolution Museum at Yorktown

 Jamestown Settlement - In 1607, 13 years before the Pilgrims landed in Massachusetts, a group of 104 English men and boys began a settlement on the banks of Virginia's James River.
 They were sponsored by the Virginia Company of London, whose stockholders hoped to make a profit from the resources of the New World.
 The community suffered terrible hardships in its early years, but managed to endure, earning the distinction of being America's first permanent English colony.